-Covering 142km and 1600m elevation, this ride travles south to Kelowna on Glenmore Rd, over the William R. Bennett Bridge to West Kelowna, then north along the west side of north Okanagan Lake.
-The route takes riders through Vernon, with options to take the #9 Kettle Valley Rail Trail back to Lake Country, or up an over #3 Predator Ridge.
+Traversing 142km and climbing 1600m of elevation, this ride travels south to Kelowna on Glenmore Road, over the William R. Bennett Bridge to West Kelowna, then north along the west side of north Okanagan Lake.
+The route takes riders through Vernon, with options to take the #9 Kettle Valley Rail Trail back to Lake Country, or up & over #3 Predator Ridge.

 Points of Interest